Sonnet 20

 I held you in the quiet still of night,

-I felt your touch when stars denied us light,
+I felt your touch though stars denied us light,

-Your soft sweet perfume breath upon my cheek.
+While soft sweet perfumed breath played on my cheek.

 As passion’s fire smoldered in my breast